Canada’s most adorable coastal towns and villages

 Peggy’s Cove, Nova Scotia

 The lighthouse at Peggy’s Cove is one of Canada’s most iconic landmarks, but there’s much more to this site on the east coast of Nova Scotia.
 The village at St Margaret’s Bay is a picture-perfect little fishing town, with a museum and many colourful murals to see on the walk up to the lighthouse.
-There’s only a couple of dozen permanent residents, but the town is typically full of visitors looking to catch a glimpse of the lighthouse and the wave crashing on the waves below.
+There’s only a couple of dozen permanent residents, but the town is typically full of visitors looking to catch a glimpse of the lighthouse and the waves crashing on the rocks below.

 Ganges, British Columbia